satellitecomponent/Neurite/README.md

 ## Bridging Fractals and Thought

-Inspired by chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that underlie creative thinking.
+Inspired by chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape creative thinking.
 To do this, we developed a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.

 Why?